-PMP Local PI Corp PI Theme Objective Key messages Key stakeholders Asks Channels SDNPA staff resource Timeline KPIs/Measur es of success Future of Farming To ensure that any new scheme(s) gives the same level of support, or better, to the environment as current schemes Farm clusters within the South Downs National Park to become innovative test beds for potential agrienvironment schemes in lowland landscapes to address the three key drivers identified by Government Defra/Natural England Improve take up and quality of current scheme in the National Park Support an SDNPA pilot working with farm clusters SDNPA to have a central role in the delivery of the post 2022 scheme in the National Park Support SDNP as a NPE APPG Ministerial/departm ent visits Ad Hoc meetings Farming Officer Countryside & Policy Manager (NJ) Director of Countryside & Policy Management Rangers (as relevant) 2018-2022 (influencing new scheme from 2022) Increase the percentage of National Park covered by schemes and the value per hectare Farming Group Farming bodies CLA/NFU test bed for lowland landscapes Support SDNP as a test bed for Ad hoc meetings tbc Farmers lowland landscapes Sign up to farm clusters and pilot scheme Farmers breakfasts Farm cluster communications More farmers signed up to farm clusters Lawton Group NGOs Support and participate in pilot scheme Lawton Group Meetings South Downs Partnership Water To improve the ecological Rivers and Include 3 key things Landscape & 2020-2025 2020-2025
+PMP Local Pl Corp Pl Theme Objectives Key messages Opportunities Key stakeholders Asks Channels SDNPA staff resource Timeline Measures of success Future of Farming To ensure that any new scheme(s) gives the same level of support, or better, to the environment as current schemesFarm clusters within the South Downs National Park to become innovative test beds for potential agri- environment schemes in lowland landscapesMore of the National Park is covered by the South Downs Farm Cluster Network so that more farmers have the opportunity to be part of a farm cluster.
+Farming is an integral and important part of the South Downs landscape.
+Sustainable, profitable farming can deliver environmental outcomes.
+We want to enhance the benefits of current Agri- environment schemes that cover approximately 60% of the National Park.
+Invitation to submit farming pilot to Defra Feed into development of any new scheme Defra/Natural England NPE/NPE Future of Farming Group Improve take up and quality of current scheme in the National Park Support an SDNPA pilot working with farm clusters SDNPA to have a central role in the delivery of the post 2022 scheme in the National Park Support SDNP as a test bed for lowland NPE APPG Ministerial/de partment visits Ad Hoc meetings Farming Officer Countryside & Policy Manager (NJ) Director of Countryside & Policy Management Rangers (as relevant) 2018-2022 (influencing new scheme from 2022) Increase in percentage of National Park covered by schemes and the value per hectare hectare South Downs want to work together - 70% of the National Park is now covered by the South Downs Farm Cluster Network and the benefits of developed as part of NPE tbc Farming bodies CLA/NFU landscapes Support SDNP as test bed for lowland landscapes Ad hoc meetings tbc